-The Nuclear Waste Management Organization believes in innovation and problem-solving, and it may surprise you to learn that the sport of 5-pin bowling believes the same.
-The modification of ten-pin bowling into five-pin is a Canadian invention that led to a whole new audience for the sport and provided a solution to players who were deterred by the heavy bowling balls used in a ten-pin game.
-We are delighted to have the opportunity to sponsor the NWMO Classic tournament held on February 24-26, which saw more than 100 bowlers take part in this fun event.
+The Nuclear Waste Management Organization (NWMO) believes in innovation and problem-solving, and it may surprise you to learn that the sport of five-pin bowling believes the same.
+The modification of 10-pin bowling into five-pin is a Canadian invention that led to a whole new audience for the sport and provided a solution players who were deterred by the heavy bowling balls used in a 10-pin game.
+We are delighted to have the opportunity to sponsor the NWMO Classic tournament held on Feb.
+24–26, which saw more than 100 bowlers take part in this fun event.

-“The sport of 5 pin bowling was invented in Toronto by Tommy Ryan in 1909.
-Over the years, the sport has evolved, and we have seen some great competitors come from across the country, including our great region of Northern Ontario,” said Tim Gadd, President Northern 5 Pin Bowlers’ Association.
-“Five Pin Bowling is a unique sport where you get fierce competition but also gain a family.
+“The sport of five-pin bowling was invented in Toronto by Tommy Ryan in 1909.
+Over the years, the sport has evolved, and we have seen some great competitors come from across the country, including our great region of northern Ontario,” said Tim Gadd, President, Northern Ontario 5 Pin Bowlers’ Association.
+“Five-pin bowling is a unique sport where you get fierce competition but also gain a family.
 Thanks to this sport, I have close friends throughout the country.
-I would like to send a sincere thank you to the NWMO for becoming a title sponsor and for helping support our tournaments."
+I would like to send a sincere thank-you to the NWMO for becoming a title sponsor and for helping support our tournaments."

-The Northern Ontario 5 Pin Bowler’s Association has more than 900 members across the province with bowling centres in Dryden, Thunder Bay, North Bay, Timmins and Sudbury.
-Each centre has annual tournaments for youth and adults that bring together the top 5 pin bowlers from across the region to compete for fun and prizes.
+The Northern Ontario 5 Pin Bowlers’ Association has more than 900 members across the province, with bowling centres in Dryden, Thunder Bay, North Bay, Timmins and Sudbury.
+Each centre has annual tournaments for youth and adults that bring together the top five-pin bowlers from across the region to compete for fun and prizes.

-“It’s fantastic to work with a group like the Northern Ontario 5 Pin Bowler’s Association that helps bring exercise, well-being and the spirit of friendly competition to communities across the north,” said Vince Ponka, Regional Communications Manager, the NWMO.
+“It’s fantastic to work with a group like the Northern Ontario 5 Pin Bowlers’ Association that help bring exercise, well-being and the spirit of friendly competition to communities across the north,” said Vince Ponka, the NWMO’s Regional Communications Manager.
 “We believe in supporting the communities we engage with and the ones where we live and work.”

 The sponsorship of this initiative is part of the NWMO’s local and regional sponsorship program that works in response to community requests to partner with local organizations to support initiatives that enhance community well-being.